JoshEZiegler/MLProjects/README.md

 ---
 ## VideoGameDrafting Project
 ### Introduction
 With this project, I built a predictive model to determine the winner of a game given the character selection of each of two teams.
 I chose to model two games in the multiplayer online battle arena (MOBA) game genre due to personal interest, preliminary knowledge, and, importantly, that they have functional API's.
-The two games are called *League of Legends* (*LoL*) and *Defense of the Ancient 2* (*DotA 2*).
+The two games are called *League of Legends* (*LoL*) and *Defense of the Ancients 2* (*DotA 2*).
 In each of these games, each team selects five characters from a pool of roughly 100.

 These two games have competing communities, with fans of *DotA 2* claiming it has greater character balance and variety compared to *LoL*.
 Training an identical model on these two games independently may help determine the veracity of this claim.